Available Puppies and Puppies sired by my males 2022

 AKC Limited (non-breeding) Registration documents only.
 Full registration is only necessary for conformation competition & breeding (only available to approved show/breeding homes).
 If you are not planning to breed or show your puppy, limited registration is sufficient.

 Sample of puppy food.
-I make my own puppy food, but they will be started on Bil-Jac.
+I make my own puppy food, but they will be started on Bil-Jac & Taste of the Wild Ancient Wetlands and/or Ancient Prairie with Ancient Grains Dry Dog Food.

 Two Year Health Guarantee.
 Will extend to 3 years if NuVet Plus is used.
 For this guarantee extension you must give your new puppy NuVet Plus, using the manufacturer’s recommended daily dosage, for the entire guarantee period.